Shoulder Injury

 • Payment for your permanent impairment

-In general, you must be able to prove that your shoulder injury arose out of and in the course of your job duties in order to be eligible for workers’ compensation benefits.
-Also, your specific type of shoulder injury must be covered by your state’s workers’ comp guidelines.
-Any potential workers’ comp shoulder injury settlement will take into account the following factors: lost time from work, your Average Weekly Wage, the severity of your injury, and the structure of the settlement.
+In general, you must be able to prove that your shoulder injury arose out of and in the course of your job duties to be eligible for workers’ compensation benefits.
+Also, North Carolina’s workers’ comp guidelines must cover your shoulder injury type for you to be eligible.
+Any potential workers’ comp shoulder injury settlement will consider the following factors: lost time from work, your Average Weekly Wage, the severity of your injury, and the structure of the settlement.

 Tip: If your shoulder injury was caused by a person or entity other than your employer or a co-worker, you may be able to file a third-party claim for additional compensation.
 Your workers’ compensation attorney can help.

-Your treating physician usually will determine any permanent partial disability (PPD) rating for your shoulder injury using workers’ comp guidelines provided by the state.
+Your treating physician will usually determine any permanent partial disability (PPD) rating for your shoulder injury using workers’ comp guidelines provided by the state.
 These guidelines are found in G.S.
-97-31 for North Carolina and Section 42-9-30 for South Carolina.
+97-31 for North Carolina.

-In general, total loss of use of the shoulder entitles you to two-thirds (2/3) of your average weekly wage, times the number of weeks your state has allocated for shoulders.
-If the permanent loss is less than 100% of your shoulder, the doctor assigns a percentage that is then applied to the calculation.
+In general, total loss of use of the shoulder entitles you to two-thirds (2/3) of your average weekly wage, times the number of weeks the law allocates for shoulders.
+If the permanent loss is less than 100% of your shoulder, the doctor assigns a percentage that is applied to the calculation.

 Can I Apply for Disability Benefits for a Shoulder Injury?